Struggling to conceive after your first pregnancy? It could be secondary infertility.

 Ovulation is the release of an egg from the ovaries, so, naturally, it’s a key part of whether you think you might have secondary infertility.

-One of the most common reasons behind women’s secondary infertility is PCOS (polycystic ovary syndrome), where the body produces too many hormones and this gets in the way of the ovaries releasing their eggs.
+One of the most common reasons behind women’s secondary infertility is PCOS (polycystic ovary syndrome), where the body’s hormone production is modified and this gets in the way of the ovaries releasing their eggs.

 Other conditions that can cause ovulation problems include POI (primary ovarian insufficiency), thyroid disorders, and reduced ovulation related to age.